 8.4.1 For many years, aeronautical radio frequency spectrum has been targeted for use by non-aeronautical services, in particular to satisfy requirements for mobile (terrestrial) and mobile-satellite communications.
 This has, for example, led to the loss of spectrum that was once allocated exclusively for aeronautical mobile-satellite communications (1.5/1.6 GHz) and to the introduction of non-aeronautical services in bands previously allocated for aeronautical use on an exclusive basis (e.g. the fixed-satellite service in the frequency band 5 091–5 250 MHz, the non-safety aeronautical mobile service for telemetry in the frequency band 5 091–5 150 MHz and the radionavigation-satellite service in the frequency band 5 000–5 030 MHz).
 This has created the potential for interference and/or loss of spectrum capacity to satisfy current and future aeronautical requirements for CNS systems.

 8.4.2 There is currently pressure to release significant amounts of spectrum to support future commercial mobile communications and broadband wireless applications.
-Between 500 MHz and 1 200 MHz of bandwidth is being sought, mainly in the range from 300 MHz to 6 GHz.
-This range includes frequency bands used by a large number of safety-critical aeronautical systems, including ILS glide path, DME, primary and secondary radar, ACAS, AMS(R)S, VSAT aeronautical networks and radio altimeters.
+While new systems can operate from UHF up to Ka and above, additional bandwidth has mainly been sought in the range from 300 MHz to 6 GHz.
+This range includes frequency bands used by a large number of safety-critical aeronautical systems, including ILS glide path, DME, primary and secondary radar, ACAS, AMS(R)S, GNSS, VSAT aeronautical networks and radio altimeters.

 8.4.3 Another new element that may affect the future availability of radio frequency spectrum for aviation is the possible introduction of “spectrum pricing” which may have a significant economic impact on the aviation industry as a whole.